ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 mkdir is a command that creates a new directory with the name you specify.
 For example, mkdir Projects makes a new folder called Projects.

+man is a command that displays the manual page for another command, showing its usage, options, and examples.
+It’s one of the best ways to learn Linux commands directly from the terminal.